open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 **What you need:**

 - Intermediate knowledge of HTML and Javascript
-- Basic knowledge of web components.
+- Basic knowledge of web components, see our [basics workshop](https://open-wc.org/codelabs/basics/web-components.html) to get you started.
 - A web browser that supports Web Components: Firefox, Safari, Chrome or any Chromium-based browser.

 **What you'll learn:**